techpubs-mf/style-guide-original/docs/tables.md

 ### Don't

-- Don't create a table with only 1 row.
+- Don't create a table with only one row.
 - Don't use X or another character to indicate compatibility or support.
-Instead, use Yes and No. See Spell out words and symbols for more information.
+Instead, use Yes and No. See [Spell out words and symbols](accessibility.md#spell-out-words-and-symbols) for more information.
 - Avoid using lists inside table cells.
 - Avoid merging or splitting table cells.
 - Avoid leaving table cells empty.
 If you need to keep a cell blank, use a nonbreaking space to make a cell appear blank.
 The HTML character entity for a nonbreaking space is `&nbsp;`.